 Latinx is so much more than a word — it’s an identity for those who've never felt that the terms Hispanic or Latino/a represented them.
 For older generations of Latinx people, though, there can still be a lot of confusion surrounding what it actually means, and why it’s necessary.
+In fact, the majority of Latinx adults are unfamiliar with "Latinx" as a term, according to an August 2020 Pew report.
 Some people say that explaining the term Latinx to family members often leads to deeper conversations surrounding culture and identity.
 And despite any initial confusion or hesitation, that connection is a valuable one in fostering real inclusion.

 Adriana Alejandre, a trauma therapist and founder of the Latinx Therapy podcast, tells Bustle that simply talking about the term can lead to discussions about self-esteem and acceptance.
 “When the term Latinx has come up, there have been beautiful conversations and tears about identity, and language necessary to feel supported," she says.

 As Mother Jones reported, “Latinx” first appeared online in 2004 as an alternative to Latino and Latina, as well as the proposed gender-neutral term “Latin@” (pronounced as “Latino/Latina”).
 Since then, Latinx has become a staple term for younger generations wanting to be inclusive of queer, nonbinary, and gender non-confirming folks.
 Merriam-Webster officially added Latinx to its dictionary in September 2018, solidifying the ever-growing popularity of the term.